weekplan/www/_posts/2018-11-09-week-plan-introduces-new-layout-for-planner-module.md

 ![](/assets/images/uploads/roles-new.png)

-## Still Planning: Separate Roles Section for Your Different Hats
+### Roles board

+Based on the feedback we received about the new layout, we are currently working on the Roles board that will allow you to store tasks grouped by role.

 ![](/assets/images/uploads/roles-1.png)

-We're very open to feedback.
-That's why we're considering the option to have a separate **Roles** section for your different hats.

-This new section will display all your tasks per role.
-In other words, the **Roles** section will be a special place where you can keep track of your tasks for your roles.

-Do you think this is a useful feature?
-Leave your comment below.

 ## Lessons Learned From This Experience

-We really value your feedback and support.
-So keep them coming.
+The launch of the new layout was not handled well, and we want to apologize.

 We're sorry if some of you were frustrated with the new layout.
 There are a lot of lessons to learn from this experience.

 Here are some of our realizations:

-* We need to improve our product development practices.
-* We need to focus on solving problems rather than implementing suggestions from our users (too often, users want features, but we want to know what pain they want to solve with that feature).
-* We need to get feedback from our users before developing the features.
+* We need to improve our product development practices so that we get as much feedback from our users as possible.
+We already have a closed Facebook group for user feedback, but we don't have enough users on it yet.
+[Do you want to join?](https://www.facebook.com/groups/430163354142822/)
-* We need to show to our users the changes that are coming up so that it doesn't come as a surprise.
-* We need tutorials and guides to accompany the changes
+* With every change, we should accompany a blog post or video to explain how it works.

 ## Conclusion

-We're on a quest to perfecting the one and only life planner that works.

-We aren't there yet.
-But with your feedback and support, we'll get to a state of unstoppable effectiveness.
+We are a young company and some of our processes are still immature.

+But we are listening and we learn from our mistakes and your feedback.

-If you have some feedback, we'd love to hear them.
-Write your comments below.
+ If you have some feedback, we'd love to hear them, please write your comments below.